 Students will read excerpts from Christopher Sauer’s letter to his family and friends describing his journey to America in 1724.
 Sauer left Germany with his wife and young son for a better life in Pennsylvania.
 In the letter, he describes the journey across the ocean and his arrival in Philadelphia.
 Students should immediately be able to detect a difference in tone and content between Sauer’s letter and Mittelberger’s account.
 Even though the two documents are describing the same journey and mapping the same path, Sauer and Mittelberger were distinctly different in their attitude and how they described the people and the experience.
 Students will encounter the same problems historians deal with when analyzing different points of view and will be asked to assess Mittelberger’s and Sauer’s credibility.

-- Student will be able to interpret primary source materials and tables by assessing the credibility of the primary accounts of German immigration.
+- Interpret primary source materials and tables by assessing the credibility of the primary accounts of German immigration.

 - Kelsey, R. W. “An Early Description of Pennsylvania: Letter of Christopher Sauer, written in 1724, describing conditions in Philadelphia and vicinity, and the sea voyage from Europe.”
 The Pennsylvania Magazine of History and Biography 45 (1921): 243-254.

 - An Early Description of Pennsylvania, Letter of Christopher Sower